Don’t trust your gut.

 Why Not Fast

-Before getting to the benefits of fasting, let’s be realistic and safe by looking at reasons you might want to hold off on it.
+Before getting to the benefits of prolonged fasting, let’s be realistic and safe.
+Here are the reasons you might want to hold off on it.

 If you eat a lot of processed foods and snacks all the time, your first couple of days of fasting might be rough.
 You may feel hangry, lethargic, brain-foggy, and even nauseous from going cold turkey on that junk.